lorin98/xAI-HEP/README.md

 The main goal of our work is to provide **Explainable Artificial Intelligence (xAI)** techniques to understand model's predictions and decisions.
 We have developed several techniques for interpretability based on different approaches and explored them in the related notebooks.
 You can find below a brief description of each method with some results attached therein.

+**EDIT:** This work has been published as a scientific paper on [Springer Nature](https://www.springernature.com/gp#)'s journal, [Computing and Software for Big Science](https://www.springer.com/journal/41781).
+You can find the complete article [here](https://link.springer.com/article/10.1007/s41781-023-00102-z).

 ## Dataset

 The dataset is composed by binary gray-scaled images representing muonic patterns catched into a detector.
 They are mainly formed by 0-valued pixels with few lit 1-valued pixels, corresponding to the detected movement of the particle or to noise due to artifacts in the machine.